 • Exchange (as the Inquisitor): Draw 1 card from the court deck, then return 1 card to the deck.
 Cannot be blocked.

 • Examine (as the Inquisitor): Secretly look at 1 card in another player's hand.
 Choose whether to return the card to the owner or force the owner to exchange it with the court deck.
-Cannot be blocked.
+Contessa can block.

 This variant replaces the Duke character with the Diplomat.
 The Diplomat still blocks foreign aid, still cannot embezzle, and has one character action: